ndrean/phoenix_solid/README.md

 # PhxSolid

 This project demonstrates a way to run clustered containers of a Phoenix web app with a SPA embedded, backed by a PostgreSQL database and connected to a Livebook node to monitor the web app nodes.
+It also describes how you can set up authenticated websockets to share information or state between the Phoenix backend and the SPA.

 <img width="478" alt="Screenshot 2023-07-25 at 17 03 43" src="https://github.com/ndrean/phoenix_solid/assets/6793008/ad0998dd-b608-42ae-b228-ae37e508d6a4">

 The project describes recipes of how to include a [SolidJS](https://www.solidjs.com/) app in a Phoenix app  in two ways:

 - embedded with a "hook" in a Liveview,
 - or rendered on a separate page.